Wilmington Interfaith Hospitality Network emergency programs.

 Wilmington Interfaith Hospitality Network will try to provide support services as well as referrals to remove the difficulties families face in being able to move forward.
-During that period of time, some short term assistance may be provided.
+During that period of time, some short term assistance may be provided by the charity, which is also known as Family Promise.
 This can range from applications to government grants for utility bills or rent to free food from a pantry.
 People of all backgrounds and ages turn to faith based WIHN, including senior citizens, the unemployed, and disabled.

 All of the resources from the agency are intended to be a hand up and not a hand out.
 So while the organization may be able to arrange short term support, as noted below, the goal is to enable families to work on living without the assistance of federal or state of North Carolina governmental programs.